brosales8/flowers_classifier/README.md

-# Finding Donors for CharityML
+# Image Classifier Flowers Dataset
 ### Udacity - Machine Learning NanoDegree

 **Author:** Bryan Rosales<br>
-**Date:** March 11, 2020
+**Date:** April 8th, 2020

 Overview
 ---

-In this project, I used the dataset collected from the 1994 U.S Census to create a supervised learning model which was able to predict if an individual make more or less than $50k income per year.
-The idea is to target individuals making more than 50k which are more probable to donate money for a ficticious company called CharityML.
-The company is dedicated to offer scholarships to students interested going deeply in Machine Learning skills in California.
+The goal of the project is to create a classifier to correctly predict the class of 102 types of flowers (images) provided by `oxford102-dataset`.
+The problem was approached using a Neural Network pretrained `MobileNetv2.0 - Transfering Learning` and training it on the new dataset.
+The dataset was preprocessing to resize images and also data augmentation was required to avoid overfitting due by the number of samples in training dataset.

-The dataset for this project originates from the UCI Machine Learning Repository.
-The datset was donated by Ron Kohavi and Barry Becker, after being published in the article "Scaling Up the Accuracy of Naive-Bayes Classifiers: A Decision-Tree Hybrid".
-Udacity made small changes to the original datasets for educational purposes.
+Please see the following files for more detail:

 Files
 ---
-- [finding_donors.ipynb]() Jupyter Notebook file providing the source code of the classifiers and the model chosen.
+- [Project_Image_Classifier_Project.ipynb](https://github.com/brosales8/flowers_classifier/blob/master/Project_Image_Classifier_Project.ipynb) Jupyter Notebook providing the source code of the classifier, preprocessing and prediction of the images.
-- [finding_donors.html]() Format HTML required for Udacity submission (Same information like source code).
+- [Project_Image_Classifier_Project.html](https://github.com/brosales8/flowers_classifier/blob/master/Project_Image_Classifier_Project.html) Format HTML required for Udacity submission (Same information like the notebook).

 Dataset
 ---